heini208/fault_detector_spot/documentation/System_Design.md

   Enables repeatable testing, benchmarking, and demonstration of inspection routines, which is critical in research contexts and aligns with project deliverables defined in the Requirements Specification.

+Overall, the system’s modular design enables seamless interaction between autonomous decision-making and manual control while remaining flexible for future sensor integration and algorithmic extensions.
+Each subsystem can operate independently or as part of the full execution pipeline, ensuring both scalability and maintainability, which are core design goals stated in the Requirements Specification.
 ---
-Overall the system’s modular design enables seamless interaction between autonomous decision-making and manual control while remaining flexible for future sensor integration and algorithmic extensions.
-Each subsystem can operate independently or as part of the full execution pipeline, ensuring both scalability and maintainability core design goals stated in the Requirements Specification.

 # 5. Interface Summary

-This section summarizes the main ROS 2 interfaces exposed by the system for user interfaces, automated agents, and test tools.
+This section summarizes the main ROS2 interfaces exposed by the system for user interfaces, automated agents, and test tools.
 For full message structures and per-command details, see the separate [interface reference document](interface_reference_document.md).

 ## 5.1 Command Input